-Great article in Timeline, about On Our Backs magazine which I’m proud to have been part of this revolutionary magazine in the early 90’s having had two multi-image pictorials that I shot).
-Modern women’s sexual expression has been so exploited & co-opted by advertising & marketing, packaged for the male gaze, that often women can’t access their own authentic sexuality.
-Then the intelligencia, rejecting how we are force fed this sexual imagery everywhere we look, often criticizes women who do claim their own sexuality for their own consumption, their own pleasure, or to exercise their intellect using it in their work etc. And here came On Our Backs going against the grain, depicting sexual imagery for female consumption, lesbian female consumption, authentic and original.
-The idea of making sexually explicit imagery to be consumed by women, for the female gaze was and still is unbelievable radical.
+I’m proud to have been part of this revolutionary magazine in the early 90’s having had two multi-image pictorials published within its pages.
+Modern women’s sexual expression is exploited & co-opted by advertising & marketing packaged for the male gaze, which leaves a void in authentic female sexuality.
+Then in a rejection of the proliferation of this male skewed sexual imagery, the intelligencia often criticizes women who claim their own sexuality, be it for their own pleasure, consumption or intellect, and who use it in their work etc. On Our Backs went against the grain and depicted sexual imagery of women, for female consumption, lesbian female consumption, authentic and original.
+The idea of making sexually explicit imagery to be consumed by women and created for the female gaze, was and still is unbelievable radical.
 Suzie Bright, had the ovaries to create this venue.
 Yah this is the sh*t. xoxooxox

 We’ve launched our Indiegogo campaign for “NOW”, A Video Art Ritual!